 Mr Duffield is the senior partner of Brompton Asset Management Group LLP, the ultimate parent of the Investment Manager.
-Details of fees paid to the Investment Manager are given on page 20 and in note 3 on page 60.
+Details of the investment management fees and Director's fees are given in note 18.

 SHARE CAPITAL AND SHAREHOLDERS

 Share capital